bryonbaker/maas-experiments/README.md

 Quickstart — local steps
 ------------------------

-The repository provides a helper script at `tools/bootstrap-cluster.sh` to automate some bootstrap steps.
-The exact behavior of that script depends on your environment — inspect it before running.
+The repository provides a helper script at `tools/bootstrap-cluster.sh` to automate deployment of ArgoCD and configure it with loose permissions that are suitable for a demo environment.

 Minimal manual flow (example):